nicnocquee/Aruku/README.md

 ## What is

-My first HTML5 app.
-Aruku is simple HTML5 Web app to make a request to [alc.co.jp](http://alc.co.jp) to **translate Japanese from and to English**.
-I really like alc cause their result of their translation is more useful than other services I've tried like Google Translate.
+Another weekend project of mine, my first HTML5 app.
+Aruku is a simple HTML5 Web app to make a request to [alc.co.jp](http://alc.co.jp) to **translate Japanese from and to English**.
+I really like alc cause the result of their translation is more useful than other services I've tried like Google Translate.

 ## Demo